pathwaycom/pathway/docs/2.developers/4.user-guide/50.llm-xpack/.parsers/parsers.md

 See [PdfPipelineOptions](https://github.com/DS4SD/docling/blob/6875913e34abacb8d71b5d31543adbf7b5bd5e92/docling/datamodel/pipeline_options.py#L217) for reference of possible configuration, like OCR options, picture classification, code OCR, scientific formula enrichment, etc.

+### Other references

+Want to learn more?
+Have a look on our special [blog post](/blog/docling-parser) about DoclingParser.

 ## PypdfParser

 [`PypdfParser`](/developers/api-docs/pathway-xpacks-llm/parsers#pathway.xpacks.llm.parsers.PypdfParser) is a lightweight PDF parser that utilizes the [pypdf](https://pypdf.readthedocs.io/en/stable/) library to extract text from PDF documents.
 It also includes an optional text cleanup feature to enhance readability by removing unnecessary line breaks and spaces.